-As the nation’s first public university, the University of North Carolina at Chapel Hill has dedicated over 225 years to the pursuit of excellence in teaching, research, and service to the people of North Carolina.
+As the nation’s first public university, the University of North Carolina at Chapel Hill has dedicated over 229 years to the pursuit of excellence in teaching, research and service to the people of North Carolina and beyond.

 Carolina’s mission “is to serve as a center for research, scholarship and creativity and to teach a diverse community of undergraduate, graduate and professional students to become the next generation of leaders.”

 Students, faculty and business leaders across a wide variety of industries who hire hundreds of our graduates each year say one of the great strengths of a Carolina education lies in the opportunities our students have to interact with and learn from classmates who bring different perspectives and life experiences to our community.

 Carolina vigorously defended our undergraduate admissions approach before the U.S. Supreme Court as it weighed whether universities may continue to consider race as one factor among many in admissions decisions.